DemocracyClub/UK-Polling-Stations/README.md

 with `pytest` to run these.

 To set up playwright, after running `pip install -r requirements/testing.txt`, run `playwright install`.
-This will download the browser biniaries required for your system.
+This will download the browser binaries required for your system.

 The Playwright tests will run in a headless browser as part of a normal `pytest` run.